 You will also use a variety of protoboards to construct your circuits in this class.
 A protoboard consists of many holes into which you can insert electrical components and wires to quickly make an electrical circuit without doing any soldering.
 A typical protoboard layout is shown below.
 The center section is used to connect your electrical components and integrated circuits; the two outer sections are typically used to make power supply connections.
 The holes in protoboards are normally 0.1-inch apart since this is a standard size for leads in integrated circuits.
-The holes are electrically connected internally by metal electrodes as shown below.
-Note that these electrical connections are not necessarily apparent on all protoboards.
-To help you out, some of the electrical connections are often shown with colored (red or blue) lines scribed on the protoboard which is typically all white plastic.
-The electrical connections for a typical protoboard are shown as straight lines in the drawing below.
+The holes are electrical connected internally by metal electrodes as shown below.
+Note that these electrical connections are not necessarily apparent on all protoboards boards.
+To help you out some of the electrical connections are often shown with colored (red or blue) lines scribed on the protoboard are shown as straight lines in the drawing below.
 These are under the plastic and are not apparent from the surface of the protoboard.